Got a bone to pick?

 We do not merely dabble in these matters; Daniel has dedicated his career to mastering the art and science behind them, ensuring that every aspect of my approach is both meticulous and strategic.
 Our list of reported decisions speaks for itself.

-I have authored the only legal textbook dedicated to Ontario automobile coverage law (I’m not saying it’s a bestseller, but my mom has three copies)
+We have authored the only legal textbook dedicated to Ontario automobile coverage law (We’re not saying it’s a bestseller, but Daniel’s mom has three copies).

 We have appeared before the Ontario Court of Appeal on matters such as determining if an incident qualifies as an “accident” and if a vehicle is categorized as an “automobile”.